 - 1. Specimens are allowed to reach room temperature for sample preparation.
-Samples in cryovials can be placed directly into 3D-printed cryovial inserts and transferred to the Roche barcoded cups, which are then loaded onto the analyzer for analysis.
-Details on the approach using the cryovial inserts can be found in work instruction PBLW48MS01 (Cobas e 411 Basic Operating Procedures for LUH Testing). - 2.
-After aliquoting, samples in the original sample vials may be stored at -40 to -80°C until it is determined that the final QCs for the run have passed and no samples need to be retested.
-If no samples require re-testing, the sample may be stored long-term at -40 to -80°C. If samples need to be retested at a later time, a fresh aliquot must be used from the original sample vial.
+The volume of each sample must be recorded prior to withdrawing an aliquot from the original sample vial, and the amount withdrawn must be recorded for inventory purposes.
+Alternatively, samples in cryovials can be placed directly into 3D-printed cryovial inserts and transferred to the Roche barcoded cups, which are then loaded onto the analyzer for analysis.
+Details on the alternative approach using the cryovial inserts can be found in work instruction PBLW24MS03 (Cobas e 411 Basic Operating Procedures for LH Testing). - 2.
+After aliquoting, samples in the original sample vials may be stored at -70°C until it is determined that the final QCs for the run have passed and no samples need to be retested.
+If no samples require re-testing, the sample may be stored long-term at -70°C. If samples need to be retested at a later time, a fresh aliquot must be used from the original sample vial.
 If the cryovial is sampled directly using the 3D-printed cryovial holder, the sample can be reused for future sample analysis. - 3.
 Due to possible evaporation effects, samples, calibrators, and controls on the analyzer should be analyzed/measured within two hours once placed in the instrument.
 Samples that have been aliquoted into sample cups for use on the analyzer cannot be reused for future sample analysis.